toni-moreno/domainhealth-ng/README.md

    This is a good choice if working with a standalone DomainHealth instalation.
 If working on a multidomain environtment with graphite you will gather better and faster OS stats with other graphite colecting tools like collectd/hekad/etc.
 * __ExtendedStats__:
    * ( Only when gather stats with WLDF ) you will get workmanager and server channels stats

+**NOTES**

+* JVM secction only works for  JVM version equal or  higher than 1.5.
+* JVM stats in "core" section will only appear if not choosed the "jvm" section that gather a more complete JVM set of metrics.